Exclusive: Eight years after collapse, Iceland's Kaupthing looks to list bank - sources

-LONDON/FRANKFURT Failed Icelandic bank Kaupthing is seeking banks to coordinate the listing of its domestic arm Arion, sources familiar with the matter said, a sign it believes there is renewed investor appetite for the country's assets eight years after a financial collapse.
+LONDON Failed Icelandic bank Kaupthing is seeking banks to coordinate the listing of its domestic arm Arion, according to sources familiar with the matter, a sign it believes there is renewed investor appetite for the country's assets eight years after a financial collapse.

 Kaupthing - now a holding company - has asked banks to pitch for possible roles such as that of global coordinators of an initial public offering (IPO), which will most likely be a dual listing in Stockholm and Reykjavik, two sources told Reuters.
 This could value Arion Bank at about 1.5 billion euros ($1.6 billion), they said.

-Earlier this year, it mandated Citi (C.N) and Morgan Stanley (MS.N) as IPO advisers to do the initial preparatory work, the sources added.
+Earlier this year, it mandated Citi and Morgan Stanley as IPO advisers to do the initial preparatory work, the sources added.

 It would also represent a test of whether investors are ready for exposure to its economy.